NOAA Weather Radios

 - Operates on special frequencies - not on commercial AM/FM frequencies.

 - Special Warning alarm immediately activates for flood, weather, and "all-hazards" events, such as - tsunami, volcano, and hazardous material releases.

 - "EAS-type" SAME Weather Radio models permit you to alarm only the warnings you want for your specific area.
-For "EAS-Type" SAME programmable Weather Radios, the list of county codes for your radio is available from the Washington State Association of Broadcasters.
+For "EAS-Type" SAME programmable Weather Radios, the list of county codes for your radio is available from the Washington State Emergency Emergency Alert System (EAS) Plan.

 - New event-specific programming feature (select models) allows you to choose which event you want an alert for.

 - Tests of the warning alarm are conducted each Wednesday around mid-day.

 - Weather Radios have battery backup in case of power outages.

 - Broadcast area National Weather Service forecasts and current conditions 24-hours a day.